meashiri/ctf-writeups/gh-pages/content/posts/202510-v1tctf/index.md

 ```

 ### <White text>
-We are given a text file filled with
+We are given a text file filled with white spaces.
+Looking with `xxd` we can see that the file consists of varying patterns of 0x20 (space), 0x09 (tab), 0x0a (CR) and 0x0d (LF) characters.

 ```
  % xxd -c1000 -p  txt |